 Quantitative data is collected through a survey distributed to enterprises in Binh Dinh province across various fields and business sectors.
-Each enterprise receives one survey.
+The enterprises in the study sample were selected using a convenience sampling method, each enterprise receives one survey.
+The survey was sent to the enterprises through google forms and email, the target respondents are both accountants and managers.
 A total of 200 surveys were distributed, and 180 were returned; however, only 150 valid surveys met the criteria for inclusion in the study.
-Subsequently, this data is used to assess the reliability of the measurement scale, conduct exploratory factor analysis, confirmatory factor analysis, and structural equation modeling with the support of SPSS 25 and AMOS software.